 Emmanuela Shinta launched the Youth Act Campaign to fight the toxic fumes that plague the lives of her indigenous people, the Dayaks.
-Her community lives in the forests of Central Kalimantan, Indonesia.
+Her community lives in Kalimantan, the island of Borneo in Indonesia, known for its dense tropical forests.

 witnessed what some people call the worst environmental disaster of the 21st century: toxic fumes in Central Kalimantan, Indonesia, in 2015.